Free life insurance quotes in minutes

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Whole life insurance rates are approximately 10 to 15 times higher than those from a comparable term life insurance policy because whole life lasts for your entire life and comes with a cash value investment component.
+Whole life insurance rates are significantly higher than those from a comparable term life insurance policy because whole life doesn’t expire and comes with a cash value investment component you can borrow from while you’re still alive.

 Whole life can be a good option for high-net-worth individuals who are already maximizing contributions to tax-advantaged accounts like a 401(k) or IRA, or people with long-term financial obligations or coverage needs, like dependents who require lifelong care.

-If you’re interested in whole life insurance ,you can also use our whole life insurance rates to estimate your coverage costs.
+If you’re interested in whole life insurance, you can also use our whole life insurance rates page to estimate your coverage costs.

-• Age: The younger you are, the lower your premiums, which is why it’s best to buy earlier.
-The cost of life insurance increases by 4.5% to 9% each year you put off buying coverage.
+The younger you are, the lower your rates will be, which is why it’s best to buy earlier.
+The cost of life insurance increases by 4.5% to 9% each year you put off buying coverage because we all become more expensive to insure as we age.

-• Gender: According to Policygenius life insurance rates in 2023, women pay an average of 24% less for life insurance than men.
+According to Policygenius life insurance rates, women pay an average of 24% less for life insurance than men because women statistically live longer — so their insurance risk is lower.

-• ZIP code: Where you live won’t directly influence your premiums, but some policies may not be available to you because of insurance regulations in your state.
+Where you live won’t directly influence your payments, but some policies may not be available to you because of insurance regulations in your state.

-Once you have your estimate for term life coverage, you can multiply it to approximate how much a comparable whole life policy could cost.
-For example, if your term life estimate is $35/month here’s how to calculate your cost range for whole life insurance:
+Once you have your estimate for term life coverage, you can multiply it by 15 to approximate how much a comparable whole life policy could cost.
+For example, if your term life quote is $35/month, here’s how to calculate an estimate for whole life insurance:

 Whole life policies — and permanent life insurance policies in general — can vary dramatically in price depending on what type of policy you’re seeking and how your payments are structured.

-For a precise quote, reach out to a Policygenius agent for free who can give you quotes based on your specific health profile and the type of policy best suited for you.
+For a precise quote, reach out to a Policygenius agent for free.
+They can give you quotes based on your specific health profile and the best type of policy for your situation.

 Life insurance companies set your premiums based on the risk of insuring you, how long your coverage will last, and the amount of coverage you buy.